 The application process will consist of questions about your age, weight, health conditions, family history, occupation, income, hobbies, and other potential risk factors.
-Here, the underwriters are attempting to determine how much of a risk you present to the insurance company in terms of paying out a claim.
+Doing this gives the underwriter a chance to see what your risk-cost is if they had to pay out a claim.

 Oftentimes, as a part of the application process, the insurance company will require that you take a health exam.
 This will help the underwriters to get an even better idea of your overall health condition.
 Though do not worry if you are in poor health and are a smoker and aren’t able to pass the traditional medically underwritten life insurance policy, there are other options for you, such as the no medical exam policy that will come with a higher premium rate, but will allow you to obtain the life insurance coverage that you deserve.

 This examination may also consist of a test that will assess and confirm the level of nicotine byproducts in your body.
-The result of this exam can help the underwriters in determining whether or not you are truly considered to be a smoker by the insurance company’s standards.
+Which can either put you in the tobacco or non-tobacco category.

 Once all of your exam results and other information has been analyzed, the underwriters will be able to make a determination as to whether or not your application for coverage will be approved.
 If so, depending on your health and other factors, your policy will be rated into one of the following categories: